-Going forward, we will be careful to separate country-year pairs into the corresponding subpopulations of pegs, floats and bases.
-For now, the variable $PEG{it} = 0,1$ simply denotes if country i is a float or a peg respectively.
+Going forward, we will be careful to separate country-year pairs into the corresponding subpopulations of pegs, floats, and bases.
+For now, the variable $PEG{it} = 0, 1$ simply denotes if country i is a float or a peg respectively.
 Sometimes exchange rates are managed over a small band around the peg.
 This was the case for several European economies in the lead up to the euro.
 This poses no difficulty for our instrument construction, however.
 We do not require fluctuations in home country rates to be perfectly explained by base country rates.
 All that is needed is for these two rates to be correlated.
 Fluctuations inside a corridor limit exchange rate variation such that wide interest rate differentials cannot persist in practice.

 Over the span of nearly 150 years, countries have come in and out of fixed exchange regimes.
 However, once in such a regime, countries tend to stick to the arrangement.
 In contrast to Obstfeld and Rogoff (1995), who found the average duration of fixed exchange rates since 1973 to be about 5 years, we find in our longer-run sample that average to be about 21 years.
 Part of the reason is that our sample includes advanced economies only, whereas theirs includes emerging market economies as well.
 Another is that our sample includes longer-lived peg episodes in the gold standard and Bretton Woods eras.
-Nevertheless, in defining out instrument, we require countries to have been in a peg for at least one year by interacting the variable PEG{it} with PEG{it-1} as in expression (1) below.
-This feature eliminates potential distortions of country that just joined a peg.
+Nevertheless, in defining our instrument, we require countries to have been in a peg for at least one year by interacting the variable PEG{it} with $PEG{i,t-1}$ as in expression (1) below.
+This feature eliminates potential distortions of a country that just joined a peg.

-Finally, the variable $KOPEN{it} \in [0,1]$ denotes whether the home country is open to international markets or not.
+Finally, the variable $KOPEN{it} \in [0, 1]$ denotes whether the home country is open to international markets or not.
 This capital mobility indicator is based on the index (from 0 to 100) in Quinn, Schindler, and Toyoda (2011).
 We use a continuous version of their index rescaled to the unit interval, with 0 meaning fully closed and 1 fully open.
+International full capital mobility has been mainly interrupted by the two world wars.
+Resumption of mobility was nearly immediate after WW1.
+Not so after WW2, in large part due to the tight constraints of the Bretton Woods regime.
+Nowadays, capital mobility is commonplace.
+It is fair to say, therefore, that restrictions on capital mobility have not been used as a high frequency policy tool by pegging economies.